Bunjevci: Dance

 Dances from Vojvodina are most similar to the Slavonian dances in their liveliness and activity.
 The Bunjevci Croats from the Bačka region are renowned for their beautifully embroidered female dresses, made from real silk from France, and the rattling sound made by the male dancers' boots as they dance.
+New choreographies are still being created today based on old Bunjevac folk dances that have been handed down.
+Important in this context is the work of the folk dance teacher and choreographer Stevan Tonković from Vojvodina, Serbia, and the folk dance group ensemble LADO from Croatia.